maskx/DurableTask.SQLServer/README.md

 * how to support abandon session and message should be investigated
 * Tracing & log support
 * add more unit test
+* using stored proc instead of  SQL string

 ### TaskSessionManager